macewanCS/Nodepad--/spec/spec.md

 ##Home Screen

-This screen will provide a general overview of each of the other screens in the application.
+This screen will provide a brief overview of each of the other screens in the application.

 A user will be able to see recent announcements, tickets they created, and tickets from their branch.